Hello, Retirees!

 State Department of EducationAllowed under ORPAllowed under ERS or PSERSAllowed under ERSAllowed under PSERSNot allowedNot allowed

-* House Bill (HB) 385, which allows for full-time employment of a retiree by a TRS-covered employer, was passed by the General Assembly and signed by the Governor during the 2022 legislative session.
-It will be effective July 1, 2022, through June 30, 2026.
+* Senate Bill (SB) 150, which allows for full-time employment of a retiree by a TRS-covered employer, was passed by the General Assembly and signed by the Governor during the 2026 legislative session.
+It will be effective July 1, 2026, through June 30, 2030.
 Key provisions of the Bill:

 • The retiree must have retired based on 30 or more years of creditable service.

-• The retiree must be retired for one full year to be eligible for HB 385 employment.
+• The retiree must be retired for one full year to be eligible for SB 150 employment.

 • The retiree must be employed as a classroom teacher in a full-time capacity for pre-kindergarten through grade 12, with the primary responsibility of academic instruction of students.